MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-experian.md

 1. Select **Next** to start the field mapping.

 1. Define which fields from your unified profiles should be used to look for matching demographics data from Experian.
-Requied fields are marked.
+Required fields are marked.

 1. Provide a name for the enrichment and a name for the output entity.